Ryan's Rate Commentary

 Rates Currently Trending: NEUTRAL

-This Week's Rate Forecast: NEUTRAL
+This Week's Rate Forecast: HIGHER

 This Week's Potential Volatility: HIGH